IBPS PO Result 2025 OUT!

 CLAT UG vs CLAT PG 2026 A Comparison that Every Aspirant Should Know

-The Common Law Admission Test (CLAT) is one of the most important entrance exams for those aspiring to pursue a career in law and seek higher education at top law universities across India and other participating colleges.
-However, the aspirants should know that the CLAT is not a single-level exam, but it is divided into two versions, and they are as follows:-
+The Common Law Admission Test (CLAT) is one of the most essential admission tests for students who want to pursue a career in law and further their study at top law school in India and other participating institutes.
+However, candidates should note that the CLAT is not a single-level exam, but rather separated into two versions, which are as follows:

 CLAT UG